 are open to the public—call ahead to verify.
 Arrive at least 30 minutes before the tour (especially in summer, when the lines are longer), and be sure to bring your passport.
 Bags and cameras have to be deposited with security.

 Across the road from the Knesset main gate is a 14-foot-high, 4-ton bronze menorah, based on the one that once stood within the sanctuary of the ancient temple in Jerusalem.
 The seven-branch candelabrum was adopted soon after independence as the official symbol of the modern State of Israel.
 This one, designed by artist Bruno Elkin, and given as a gift by British parliamentarians to the Knesset in 1956, is decorated with bas-relief depictions of events and personages in Jewish history, from biblical times to the modern day.
-Behind the menorah is the Wohl Rose Garden, which has hundreds of varieties of roses, many lawns for children to romp on, and adult-friendly nooks in its upper section.
+Behind the menorah is the Wohl Rose Garden, which has hundreds of varieties of roses, many lawns for children to romp on, and adult-friendly nooks in its upper section (entry from outside the Knesset complex).